cybera/policy-browser/notebooks/mc_markdown.md

 See below for a dump of sentiment pdfs for each subset of groups.
 My next step will be to display the number of words counted in the sentiment analysis, but so far I haven't found an easy way to do that.
 However, the ones that have very few tend to be the ones where the mean or the 68% confidence region is out of the box.
 I think I'll implement a filter so we don't display results with very few sentiment words.
 I note that I tried violin plots, but they didn't really add anything that the mean and quantile confidence region didn't do more simply.
 A word of caution however: quartiles are calculated by sorting the data, and because we have identical integer data these also aren't that informative.
 However these bars are calculated exactly the same as they would be in a violin plot.
 I might try a bean plot shortly, but I still don't know how great those would be.

+UPDATE: I have removed quartiles as they're misleading with tightly packed integer-spaced data in favor of jitter.
+Now it's a lot easier to judge if the box had enough data at a simple glance, and how that data is distributed.

 I note however that each of these were made with a `Neo4j` query that looked similar to the following
 ```
 cypher